Lesson 9: Understand Your Broker: What Is a Margin Call

 Understand Your Broker: What Is a Margin Call

-"Receiving margin calls is like stepping on a big, stinking p*op!"
+"Receiving margin calls is like stepping on a big stinking pile of p*op!"

 If you've been studying forex trading, that phrase is familiar to you now.
 For forex traders, getting a margin call is a stinking experience.
 It means your position is losing, and your capital is at big risk.